 If a Recipient is unsure whether the information they have is Price Sensitive Information, the Recipient should notify the Company Secretary, who will consider the matter further.
 The Company Secretary may consult with other members of the Continuous Disclosure Consultation Group in deciding whether to refer the matter to the Managing Director or Board in accordance with this policy.

-If the Company Secretary decides that the information is Price Sensitive Information and relates to a Board Matter, the Company Secretary will refer the announcement to the Board for consideration and approval in accordance with the procedure set out under the heading ‘Issuing Announcements’ above.
+If the Company Secretary decides that the information is potentially Price Sensitive Information and relates to a Board Matter, the Company Secretary will refer the announcement to the Board for consideration and approval in accordance with the procedure set out under the heading ‘Issuing Announcements’ above.
 Once the Company Secretary has received formal confirmation from the ASX that the announcement can be released to other parties, the announcement will be placed on the Flight Centre website.

 The Managing Director, Chief Financial Officer or Chairman may request a trading halt as outlined above.
-The Company Secretary acting under the authority of at least 2 Directors is authorised to request a trading halt.
+The Company Secretary acting under the authority of at least one Director is also authorised to request a trading halt.

-The Chief Financial Officer and Investor Relations Manger will monitor movements in the price or trading activity of Flight Centre securities to identify circumstances in which a false market may have emerged in Flight Centre securities.
+The Chief Financial Officer and Global Media and Investor Relations Manager will monitor movements in the price or trading activity of Flight Centre securities to identify circumstances in which a false market may have emerged in Flight Centre securities.

 Flight Centre’s general policy is that it does not respond to market speculation or rumours.
-However, the Board may decide to make a statement in response to market speculation or rumours if:
+However, the Managing Director or Board may decide to make a statement in response to market speculation or rumours if:

 - they consider Flight Centre is obliged at that time to make a statement to the market about a particular matter;